 Summer Camp at Pretty Lake

 Summer camp can be a powerful experience in a child’s life.
 It can be a time to explore, laugh, learn and develop independence.
-Pretty Lake Camp provides a unique residential camp experience that resonates with children throughout their lifetime.
+Pretty Lake Camp provides a unique overnight camp experience that resonates with children throughout their lifetime.

 Children are selected on a need basis, we also have general and specific guidelines campers must meet in order to be considered for the program.
 During their time here, campers are given the chance to be outdoors, play, try new activities, learn to swim, have fun, and meet new people.
 All of this helps to build a child’s self-esteem, independence, skills, and ability to care for others.

 For over a century, we have welcomed over 50,000 children!
 In all our programs, 720 campers will attend Pretty Lake Camp this summer.
 We are excited about this summer and hope your child will be one of our campers!

 We offer 5-day/4-night sessions to Kalamazoo area children, each program based on their age and experience level.

 Eligibility Requirements for Summer Camp